 The Student Experience

 The program empowers students to think more deeply about pedagogy and develop habits of reflection.
 Students have the opportunity to impact the teaching of courses for their peers and themselves during their time at Yale.
-Because sharing classroom observations with an instructor can be a new experience for many student partners, Poorvu fosters a structured and positive experience for students by assigning them a student mentor who has already been a partner in a previous semester.
-Students are in weekly contact with their mentor in addition to participating in the community sessions Poorvu hosts throughout the semester.
+Because sharing classroom observations with an instructor can be a new experience for many student partners, Poorvu fosters a structured and positive experience for students by assigning them a lead student mentor who has already been a partner in a previous semester.
+Students are in weekly contact with their mentor in addition to participating in weekly student partner meetings.
 This dual check-in model ensures individual and collective student concerns are addressed appropriately through active discussions.

 Students have shared the following feedback about their experience: